 Understanding Estimates From Roofers

-When your St. Petersburg home needs a new roof, you should definitely solicit quotes from more than one roofing contractor.
+When your Mission home needs a new roof, you should definitely solicit quotes from more than one roofing contractor.
 It can be tough to compare estimates side-by-side when they’re prepared by different companies, though.
 Here’s a general guide to breaking down the roofing estimates you receive.

 Unfortunately, estimates on roof replacements don’t have a standardized format.
 There are still some basic items you should see addressed by any reasonable estimate, though.
 This list covers most of the common expenses: